echoprotocol/echojs-lib/CONTRIBUTING.md

 3. Make sure your code does not violate the lint rules.
 4. Make sure the CI processes are successful
-5. If your request is associated with a bug or issue from the issues list, specify a reference to it in the request description
+5. If your request is associated with a bug or issue from the issues list, add the line `Fixes #$ISSUE_NUMBER`.
+Ex.
+For closing issue `418`, include the line `Fixes #418`.
+If it doesn't close the issue but addresses it partially, just include a reference to the issue number, like `#418`.
 6. You can merge the request after you have at least one approval of core contributor, or, if you do not have permission to do so, you may request the second reviewer to merge it for you